sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 Most of my text editing involves working with Python, Markdown, and JavaScript source files.
 When I'm spending as much time as I am with ViM, it ceases to be just a tool in my mind.
-It becomes a state of mind where I'm able to translate my thoughts into actions much faster than it/I can do with something else.
+It becomes a state of mind where I'm able to translate my thoughts into actions much faster than it/I can do with something else (besides being an excuse to be fancy with words).
 It becomes my workplace.

-Just like organizing one's desk or toolbox for maximum efficiency, treating ViM this way can help us do something similar with our ViM.
-For that reason, I try to notice things that I do often, that take more than 3-4 seconds of thought and then a few more seconds of hitting hotkeys or commands.
-These are the ones I try to create a command or a hotkey.
+Just like organizing one's desk or toolbox for maximum efficiency, we can mold ViM to help us achieve something similar with it.
+I try to notice things that I do often, that take more than 3-4 seconds of thought and then a few more seconds of hitting hotkeys or commands.
+These are the ones I try to create a command or a mapping.
 In my world, this is borderline automation.

-Note that what I'm sharing here is stuff I created/scavenged from years out of identifying patterns *very specific* to my work style.
+What I'm sharing here is stuff I created/scavenged through years of identifying patterns *very specific* to my work style.
 My goal is not to share nice tidbits of ViM configuration.
 It is to encourage you to identify your work style and work towards optimising it, before you go find a plugin and *learn* the plugin's work style.
-Your own style of working deserves the first chance, and not just in ViM.
+As such, I don't expect you to resonate with the tips I shared here.
+Your own style of working deserves the first chance, let ViM learn it.

-Please note that all that I share below is what I'm using with ViM.
+Side note: that all that I share below is what I'm using with ViM.
 I don't use NeoVim (yet) and I can't speak for any of the below for NeoVim.

 ## Switching to Normal Mode